stubma/electron-dockable-demo/README.md

-# electron-dockable-demo
+## What is it
-A demo app for using electron-dockable framework
+A demo app of using electron-dockable framework